DEFRA/ffc-messaging/README.md

 `host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`

-`usePodIdentity` - Boolean value for whether to authenticate connection with [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
+`useCredentialChain` - Boolean value for whether to authenticate connection with [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
 If `false`, then `username` and `password` are required.

 `username` - Azure Service Bus Shared Access Key name for authentication.
-Not required if `usePodIdentity` is `true`.
+Not required if `useCredentialChain` is `true`.

 `password` - Azure Service Bus Shared Access Key value for authentication.
-Not required if `usePodIdentity` is `true`.
+Not required if `useCredentialChain` is `true`.

 `type` - Azure Service Bus entity to connect to, allows `queue`, `topic` or `subscription`.